morvai577/node-express-notes-api/README.md

 ## Completed functionality

 - [x] As a user, I can create a new note
+- [x] As a user, I receive an error if I try to create a note without a title.
 - [x] As a user, I can get a list of all notes
 - [x] As a user, I can delete a note.
 - [x] As a user, I can see when a note was last updated.